jdram62/NUber/README.md

 A RESTful webservice that allows users to interact with the app as Drivers or Riders.
-Using Node.js for the runtime environment and MongoDB to store user information.
+Using Node.js for the runtime environment and MongoDB to store user accounts.

 ##
 Google Distance Matrix API